 Can I get free cavity wall insulation?

-Free cavity wall insulation is now available throughout England, thanks to our partners at BillSave UK.
+Free cavity wall insulation is now available throughout England.
 If you receive one of the following benefits, you could be eligible for a grant as part of the Government’s ECO scheme.

 - Child tax credit